-- 3.12 The Applicant considers that the development of its network would not be viable or practical without Code powers because: - It would not have rights to secure agreements with private landowners who contest wayleaves. - It would also be unable to benefit from certain immunities under the Town and Country Planning legislation. - 3.13 The Applicant also considers that without Code powers it would be at a significant disadvantage compared to other operators who have Code powers. - 3.14 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
+- 3.13 Directors of the Applicant have previous experience of deploying networks and consider that the successful deployment of the proposed network depends upon the granting of Code powers because: - The Applicant intends to install some of its FWA apparatus on rooftops.
+It considers that it will need Code powers to secure agreements for access to key sites. - The Applicant intends to deploy parts of its network on public highways.
+It considers that applying for individual street work licences (under section 50 of the New Roads and Street Works Act 1991) would be costly and time-consuming, likely rendering the proposed network unviable. - 3.14 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
 Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
 We consider that, together, these effects could impair the Applicant's business case for expanding its network. - 3.15 We consider that the network planned by the Applicant would not be practicable without the application of the Code.